-- The system can be translated into any language, but you’re not able to run a multi-lingual membership website.
+- The system can be translated into any language, but you’re not able to run a multilingual membership website.

 Membership by Supsystic is a free WordPress membership plugin with some additional premium extensions.
 For example, the Restrict Content extension goes for $39 for a single site license.

-Some of the other extensions included:
+Some of the other extensions include:

 - Restrict Content by User Roles